News

 This is mainly caused by inadvertent ingestion of gluten.

-People with poor basic education and understanding of gluten-free diet often believe that they are strictly following the diet, but are making regular errors.
+People with poor basic education and understanding of gluten-free diets often believe that they are strictly following the diet, but are making regular errors.

-Gluten-free diets have also been promoted as an alternative treatment of people with autism, but the current evidence for their efficacy in treating the symptoms of autism is limited and weak.
+Gluten-free diets have also been promoted as an alternative treatment for people with autism, but the current evidence for their efficacy in treating the symptoms of autism is limited and weak.

 However, an unbalanced selection of food and an incorrect choice of gluten-free replacement products may lead to nutritional deficiencies.

-Replacing flour from wheat or other gluten-containing cereals with gluten-free flours in commercial products may lead to a lower intake of important nutrients, such as iron and B vitamins.
+Replacing flour from wheat or other gluten-containing cereals with gluten-free flour in commercial products may lead to a lower intake of important nutrients, such as iron and B vitamins.

-Nutritional complications can be prevented by a correct dietary education.
+Nutritional complications can be prevented by correct dietary education.

 meat, fish, eggs, legumes, nuts, fruits, vegetables, potatoes, rice, and maize are all appropriate components of such a diet.